omerbsezer/Fast-Ansible/README.md

 ## Ansible Basic (Ad-Hoc) Commands <a name="commands"></a>

-- We can send commands all worker nodes.
+- Commands can be sent to the all worker nodes from control node.
 - Code structure:
   ![image](https://user-images.githubusercontent.com/10358317/203532819-acf44653-de14-426b-9656-35fa82bd4721.png)